AnicetNgrt/flore1/README.md

 ### <a name="engine-new_sprite"></a>🧰 new_sprite [method](#methods)
 ##### - Description:
 Creates and return an empty [Engine.TextAsset.TextSprite](#engine.textasset.textsprite) (sprite) instance.
 You can put it in a scene, but if you do not set its texture before showing the scene, it may crash.
-You may feel confused because we short circuit the regular process of creating sprites, which normally includes an Asse
+You may feel confused because we short circuit the regular process of creating sprites, which normally includes a parent Asset instance.
+But the kind of sublcass that flore1 features, even though some classes respect structural hierarchy between them, their instances **do not respect any kind o
 ##### - Prototype:
 ```python
 def new_sprite(self)